Thessal/manga_panel_segmentation/README.md

 inceptionV3-based Unet was designed and trained on manga109-s dataset

 ## TODO
+  * increase resolution of model or split input dataset
-  * handle skew frames and speech bubble when generating dataset
+  * handle trapezoidal frames and speech bubble when generating dataset
   * add dropouts to the model